MagnusThome/RejsaCAN-ESP32/README.md

 There is no bespoke code for the board apart from pin definitions, it's just a piece of universal hardware, but by using easy to use open source Arduino libraries it can be made to interface not only to various CAN buses, Network/Wifi and Bluetooth but to numerous sensors and other peripherals using the ESP32's built in interfaces.

-If you think the board really would fit your project you can give me a holler at magnust@gmail.com.
-I had JLCPCB make and assemble my own small batch of boards.
+If you think the board would fit your project you can give me a holler at magnust@gmail.com, I tend to always have some extra boards.
+I get small batches made at JLCPCB.

 ### Check out these sub pages after reading this page